 How do I handle cost spikes when a customer runs a large batch job?

-Rate-limit at both the request-per-minute and the tokens-per-minute level, not just monthly budget.
+Rate-limit at both the requests-per-minute and the tokens-per-minute level — not just monthly budget.
 A batch job can exhaust a monthly budget in minutes.
-Implement per-tenant TPM (tokens per minute) limits at the proxy layer.
-Large batch jobs should use the provider's Batch API (50% off, async) rather than the real-time API.
+Implement per-tenant TPM limits at the proxy layer.
+Large batch jobs should use the provider's Batch API, which offers 50% off and runs asynchronously, rather than burning the real-time API at peak rate.

-AI features can be profitable SaaS features.
+AI features can be profitable.
 They can also be margin destroyers.
-The difference is almost never the model you chose — it's whether you built the five cost-control layers before you shipped.
+The difference is almost never the model you chose.
+It's whether you built the five cost-control layers before you shipped.

 All sources retrieved June 2026.